jpedro/jpedro.github.io/thoughts.md

 Can you see in there?
 No. Can you smell, touch or taste?
 Prob not.

-All external stimuli are sounds.
+The sole source of external stimuli are sounds.

 Just think.
 In total darkness, floating in that warm, sensory-deprived amniotic universe.
 It has be the ultimate ASMR experience.